Facts That No One Tells You About Low Moisture Carpet Cleaning

 The great thing about encapsulation is that it allows cleaning in large areas very quickly and efficiently.
 Moreover, there is very little water used when compared to hot-water extraction, and in some cases, the residual polymer provides some protection and barrier to future soiling.

-In what instance would you use encapsulation, and wouldn’t use it.
+In what instance would you use (or not use) encapsulation?

-Follow us on Facebook, Instagram, & Twitter for regular updates.
+Follow us on Facebook, Instagram, and Twitter for regular updates.